danbev/nodejs-mqtt-integration-example/README.md

 Connected to mqtts://mqtt-integration.sandbox.drogue.cloud
 ```

-Open http://0.0.0.0:8080 in a web browser and you will be presented with
+Open http://0.0.0.0:8080 in a browser and you will be presented with a user
-web user interface which should look something like this:
+interface which should look something like this:

 ![UI start image](./img/ui_blank.png "Example of UI without any messages sent")